WALKING AROUND THE MUSEUM IN THE CARENTAN AREA

 If you’ve never tried the adventure, it’s now or never.
 The ultra-friendly team at the Blockhaus in Carentan (9 mins from the museum by car / 17 mins by bike) welcomes you to one of the three rooms they have imagined, designed and created themselves.
 The enigmas are very interesting, the team is always there to assist you, the settings are perfectly realized.
 As you will have understood, the museum team is a fan of the Blockhouse… Attention!
 Remember to book, quickly full in season!

-A ride in an old military vehicle on the traces of history
+⇒ A tour in a vintage military vehicle following in the footsteps of history

 From the museum, our partner, Florent Plana takes you every day for tours in a 1944 Dodge in the middle of the Normandy bocage and the thick hedges of the Battle of the Hedges.
 The opportunity to discover emblematic places that have witnessed history.